communication

 What has to be included in that 60 seconds?
 There are 5 pieces to an effective networking commercial.
 Double-check your commercial to make sure you have them all.

-1. ATTENTION GETTING DEVICE: This is a way to get people to perk up & listen to what you have to say.
-Questions, quick quotes & startling statistics are great ways to start 30-60 second “networking commercials.”
+1. ATTENTION GETTING DEVICE: This is a way to get people to perk up and listen to what you have to say.
+Questions, quick quotes and startling statistics are great ways to start 30-60 second “networking commercials.”

 Examples